narayancseian/Desktop-Application-of-English-Dictionary/README.md

 ## How to use this APP

- Open [this link](https://drive.google.com/drive/folders/1b8JZXROI3B4QXn9eC7KTrmRxit4lIVMt?usp=sharing) and download dist folder in your PC and then open dict.exe file..now you can use APP.
+ Open [this link](https://drive.google.com/drive/folders/1b8JZXROI3B4QXn9eC7KTrmRxit4lIVMt?usp=sharing) and download "dist" folder in your PC and then open dict.exe file; now you can use APP.

 ## Contributing